 - Create reports outlining their findings

-To become a cyber crime investigator, you don’t necessarily need a college degree.
+To become a cybercrime investigator, you don’t necessarily need a college degree.
 Some investigators excel in this line of work because they have taught themselves throughout the years how to work with (code) and recover data.
-Their talents and skills with handling cyber crimes speak for themselves.
-However, many employers of cyber crime investigators mandate a bachelor’s degree in computer forensics or a related field.
+Their talents and skills in handling cybercrimes speak for themselves.
+However, many employers of cybercrime investigators mandate a bachelor’s degree in computer forensics or a related field.

 - Technical support specialist

 - Systems administrator